Cryptocurrencies and “mining” – how does the digging process actually work?

 An example is the agreement to introduce new functionality.
 If ordinary nodes so wish, and miners do not, they may no longer accept blocks sent by miners.
 So both parties have to agree which blocks are correct and when (and this means that the nodes have to comply with the network protocol).

-We hope that we have managed to show you how consensus algorithms work in blockchain networks in a relatively understandable way.
+We hope that we have managed to explain how the mechanisms behind the actions of cryptocurrencies work and to show you how consensus algorithms work in blockchain networks in a relatively understandable way.
 Of course, using some simplifications, because the technical algorithms of extraction or signing the block and its dissemination in the network (together with validation of correctness) may be much more advanced 🙂

 Originally published at Cryptocurrencies and “mining” — how does the digging process actually work? — Concise Software